 Many believe that to “pray in the Spirit” is to pray in tongues, but I believe the phrasing of these verses in Ephesians is clear evidence that this is not the case.
 It says to pray in the Spirit at all times, and on every occasion.
 Praying in tongues is only one kind of prayer, and the phraseology here would include all kinds of prayer.
 No one is praying in tongues at all times.
 Jesus Himself did not pray that way.
 If Jesus prayed plainly in the language of His people on many occasions, we can be sure that praying in the Spirit does not mean praying in tongues, because we can be sure that Jesus was always praying in the Spirit.

-Scripture teaches God the Spirit gives us a “power” as we pray which does several things:
+Scripture teaches that God the Spirit gives us a “power” as we pray which does several things:

 - It causes our spirits to join with God’s Spirit and confirm that we are His, enabling us to call out to Him as a child does to her daddy.

-- It guides our lives so that we won’t be doing what our sinful nature craves.
+- He guides our lives so that we won’t be doing what our sinful nature craves.

 - It causes us to put all of our confidence in what Jesus Christ has done for us, and not at all on anything we’ve done.
 (Jude 20-21, Romans 8:14-16, Galatians 5:16, Philippians 3:3)